reckedpr/boop/README.md

 # boop

-is a more featured cli tool to replace them quick `python3 -m http.server`'s
+is a more featured cli tool to replace them `python3 -m http.server`'s

-..for everytime you need to boop something across the lan
+for when you need to quickly transfer or exfiltrate data

 #### examples